albertnis/fujitsu-ar-ry13-ir-codes/README.md

 # Fujitsu AR-RY13 protocol

+None of this would be possible without a document created by David Abrams which reverse-engineers the very similar AR-RY16 remote control.
+It's great stuff and you should check it out at [Remote Central][fujitsu-reverse].

 Frequency: 39kHz (period 25.6μs) (pronto `006a`)

 | Data bit | n cycles on | ...then n cycles off | Pronto